Benchmarking Unlearning for Vision Transformers: Results and Analyses

 \textbf{Key Takeaways.} Performance trends remain stable across ViT-Tiny/Small and Swin-Tiny/Small.

-\subsection{Results on Larger/More Complex Data}
+\subsection{Results on Larger / More Complex Data}

-To examine unlearning larger-scale, more complex conditions, we leverage that our Vision Transformers are pretrained on ImageNet-1K and use the \emph{validation} split (50{,}000 images unseen during pretraining) as a new evaluation dataset (already $5\times$ larger than CIFAR-100’s test set).
+To examine unlearning under larger-scale and more complex conditions, we leverage that our Vision Transformers are pretrained on ImageNet-1K and use the \emph{validation} split (50{,}000 images unseen during pretraining) as a new evaluation dataset (already $5\times$ larger than CIFAR-100’s test set).
 We form a forget set of $|D_f|{=}3{,}000$ (partitioned into three 1k subsets for low/medium/high proxy values, as in Section \ref{subsec:def_unlearning}), and treat the remaining 47k images as retain/test set.
-As this setup has only retain/test and forget components, we report ToW and ToW-MIA with two terms (retain/test accuracy and forget accuracy).
-We evaluate on the (more appropriate) larger Swin-Small (48.8M params) and use the Holdout Retraining proxy since it was previously found to be high performing.
+As this setup has only retain/test and forget components, we report ToW with two terms (retain/test accuracy and forget accuracy).
+We evaluate on Swin-Small ($\sim$49M params), as well as larger VT variants, Swin-Base ($\sim$88M parameters) and ViT-Base/16 ($\sim$85M parameters), and use the Holdout Retraining proxy since it was previously found to be high performing.

-Table \ref{tab:imagenet_val_swin_small_unlearn} shows that the key earlier conclusions continue to hold at this larger scale: \emph{NegGrad+} and \emph{Fine-tune} perform strongly, while \emph{SalUn} again underperforms, especially on ToW-MIA.
-This reinforces the conclusion that comparatively simple unlearning strategies can be effective even for larger models and datasets, albeit performance varies with architecture and data complexity.
-We also note that absolute ToW/ToW-MIA values are lower here than for Swin-Tiny on CIFAR-100, despite Swin-Small's larger capacity.
-This is reasonable: (i) retain/test accuracy is harder given ImageNet’s larger scale, diversity, and label space , and (ii) forgetting is more challenging on richer ImageNet images (greater embedding entanglement).
-Consequently, both terms in ToW and ToW-MIA are pressured downward relative to the CIFAR-100 setting, and further gains would likely require even larger-capacity models and/or stronger regularization.
-Finally, Table \ref{tab:imagenet_val_retrain_acc} reinforces our earlier observation that the benefit of pretraining for forget accuracy diminishes as task complexity increases (compared to Table \ref{tab:retrain_architectures}).
+Table \ref{tab:imagenet_val_model_scaling} shows that increasing model capacity within the Swin-T family leads to modest but consistent performance gains.
+Importantly, the qualitative trends observed at smaller scales persist: \emph{Fine-tune} and \emph{NegGrad+} remain strong performers, while \emph{SalUn} continues to underperform.
+This reinforces the conclusion that comparatively simple unlearning strategies can remain effective even for larger models and datasets, albeit performance varies with architecture and data complexity.

-\textbf{Key Takeaways.} Simple methods (NegGrad+, Fine-tune) remain effective even on ImageNet-scale data, whereas SalUn underperforms, and the benefits of pretraining diminish as complexity grows.
+We also observe that absolute ToW values are lower here than those for Swin-Tiny on CIFAR-100, despite Swin-Small's larger capacity.
+This is reasonable: (i) retain/test accuracy is harder given ImageNet’s larger scale, diversity, and label space, and (ii) forgetting is more challenging on richer ImageNet images (greater embedding entanglement).
+Consequently, both terms in the two-factor ToW metric are lower than in the CIFAR-100 setting, and further gains would likely require even larger-capacity models and/or stronger regularization.
+Finally, Table \ref{tab:imagenet_val_retrain_acc} reinforces our earlier observation that the benefit of pretraining for forget accuracy diminishes as task complexity increases (cf. Table \ref{tab:retrain_architectures}).